 Now estimating a lifespan of a customer can be a bit tricky.
 You can use industry benchmarks to calculate the lifespan of a customer to get started.
 Or if you’re in the business for a long time, you can use past data to come up with a figure.

-However, a more simple way of finding out the lifespan is by using the churn rate.
-It is the rate in which a customer no longer does business with your company.
+However, a simpler way of finding out the lifespan is by using the churn rate.
+It is the annual rate at which customers no longer subscribe or do business with your company.

 If you divide 1 by your churn rate, you can estimate the average lifespan of your customers.
-Once you have the figure, just plug everything in the formula and calculate CLV.
+Once you have the figure, just plug everything into the formula and calculate CLV.

 After you’ve calculated how much profit a customer will generate for your website, here are a few ways of increasing customer lifetime value:

-- Increase Returning Visitors – If you can get people to come back to your site, you’ll have a 75% higher chance of making a purchase, which means an increase in CLV
+- Increase Returning Visitors – If you can get people to come back to your site, you’ll have a much higher chance of them making a purchase, which means an increase in CLV

 - Create Loyalty Programs – You can offer rewards to visitors to get them to buy your products and services again and turn them into loyal customers

-- Provide Superior Customer Support – It’s important that you resolve your customer’s queries in a timely manner and answer all their queries, so they have a great experience with your company
+- Provide Superior Customer Support – It’s important that you resolve your customers’ questions in a timely manner so they have a great experience with your company

 - Stay in Contact with Your Customers – By keeping in contact with your customers, either through an email newsletter, social channels, or any other medium, you remind them that you haven’t forgotten about them and it helps you develop a relationship with your buyers

 - Offer Bundles and Upsell Products – You can boost your customer lifetime value by upselling products or offering bundles on products that compliment each other